luckykluther02/Quickkart_MVC/README.md

 8. Confirmation
 9. Contact Us

 New user can be registered and can login to the application to view and buy products.
 After ordering the products, checkout page will show different methods of payment and redirect to confirmation page.
-Application uses token method to authorize the user for accessing any functionality.
-It is done using Microsoft OWIN(Open Web Interface for .NET) token and Authorize attribute to all certain type of users for using the functionality.
-Since, Presentation layer is made in different technology, CORS(Cross Origin Resource Sharing) was enabled in Services to allow any incoming requests from client/browser.
-It is done in Webconfig file.
-Routing to different components is made in Angular using ActivatedRoute class.
-Users are allocated tokens for limited time to use the aplication and is done using Session Management.
-Proper validation and authentication is done to check application security.
+Application uses AdminAuthorize attribute to allow user to access any functionality.
+Also it uses session state, query string and cookies to save the information on server.
+Presentation and Service layer both can be created in .NET technology.
+HTML encoding and validation is done to ensure application security.
+HTML.encoding and HTML.AntiForgeryToken will prevent from any SQL injection.